September 19 — 22, 2024

 Pikes Peak is America's Mountain.
 Named for Lt.
 Zebulon Pike — who never actually reached the peak — and the inspiration for Katharine Lee Bates' iconic American anthem, "America the Beautiful," Pikes Peak is an American icon whose 14,115-foot summit challenges and inspires visitors from around the globe.

-Whether you're looking for an outdoor adventure or seeking Instagram-worthy spots, we've got you covered with special details about America's Mountain.
+If you're looking for a one-of-a-kind outdoor adventure, we've got you covered with special details about America's Mountain.

 There are several ways — all awe-inspiring — to explore Pikes Peak and reach the summit: